 - Preventing other teeth from getting damaged or coming loose

-The best way to determine if a dental bridge is right for you is to visit your dentist at Frisco Dental.
+The best way to determine if a dental bridge is right for you is to visit your dentist at Frisco Dental Associates.
 We can diagnose your medical condition and then make recommendations based on accurate test results.
-Whether you choose tooth bridges or another treatment, you do not have to live with missing teeth anymore.
+Whether you choose tooth bridges or another treatment, you do not have to live with missing teeth any longer.

 The process of getting a dental bridge involves two appointments.
 During the first appointment, the adjacent anchor teeth are prepared and re-contoured.
-After that, an impression is made for the prepared teeth from which a custom bridge is formed to replace the missing space.
+Next, your dentist will make an impression for the prepared teeth from which we’ll make a custom bridge to replace the missing space.
 A temporary bridge is placed on the prepared teeth to preserve the gum and space around the missing area.

-During the second visit, the temporary bridge is removed and the final bridge is placed using a permanent cement.
+At the next visit, your dentist will remove the temporary bridge and place the final bridge using permanent cement.
 It is adjusted to match your natural bite and your adjacent natural teeth.

-Once we implement your dental bridge, you will need to take proper care of it as you would your other teeth.
+Once we place your dental bridge, you will need to take proper care of it as you would your other teeth.
 We recommend that you brush your teeth twice a day and floss in between your teeth.
 We also recommend that you schedule regular checkups with your dentist.
-If you ever sense that there is something wrong with your dental bridge, then schedule an exam immediately.
-This allows us to take care of the issue before it turns into a costly medical problem.
+If you ever sense something wrong with your dental bridge, please schedule an exam immediately.
+This action allows us to take care of the issue before it turns into a costly medical problem.

-If you are ready to fill in the gaps, contact Frisco Dental today.
-We offer complete dental bridges in Frisco, TX.
-Call us at 469.388.0372 to schedule a consultation with a specialist.
+If you are ready to fill in the gaps, contact Frisco Dental Associates today.
+We offer complete dental bridges in the Frisco, TX area.
+Call us at 972.335.2201 to schedule a consultation with a specialist.
 We are here to help you restore your smile.